logicalclocks/feature-store-api/docs/hopsworksai/aws/cluster_creation.md

 !!! note
     This step is only accessible to enterprise users.

 To back up the S3 bucket data when taking a cluster backup we need to set a retention policy for S3.
-In this step, you choose the length in days of this data retention.
+In this step, you choose the retention period in days.
 You can deactivate the retention policy by setting this value to 0 but this will block you from taking any backup of your cluster.

 <p align="center">
   <figure>